oracle/db-sharding/docker-based-sharding-deployment/README.md

 # Oracle Sharding on Docker
 Oracle Sharding is a scalability and availability feature for custom-designed OLTP applications that enables the distribution and replication of data across a pool of Oracle databases that do not share hardware or software.
 The pool of databases is presented to the application as a single logical database.

-Sample Docker build files to facilitate installation, configuration, and environment setup for DevOps users.
+This project offers sample container files to facilitate installation, configuration, and environment setup for DevOps users.
 For more information about Oracle Database please see the [Oracle Sharded Database Management Documentation](http://docs.oracle.com/en/database/).

 ## How to build and run
 Please review README of following sections in a given order.
 After reviewing the README of each section, you can skip the image/container creation if you do not meet the requirement.